centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/infrastructure-active-directory-nrpe.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This Monitoring Connector monitors Active Directory Domain Controllers using local commands and the Centreon NSClient++ and the version 2 of the NRPE protocol agent to trigger their executions remotely.
+This Monitoring Connector monitors Active Directory Domain Controllers using local commands and the Centreon NSClient++ and version 2 of the NRPE protocol agent to trigger their executions remotely.

 ## Pack assets